mark-me/music-explorer/README.md

     * Start the celery worker, make sure you keep this command running in a terminal.
 This allows the script to fire op load jobs:
        * ```celery --app=app_explorer.celery_config worker --loglevel=info```
     * Start a debug session with the file ```src/app_explorer/app.py``` from your editor of choice.

+## Project documentation

+The project's code documentation can be found [here](https://mark-me.github.io/music-explorer/).